cado-security/product-help/docs/cado/deploy/aws/networking/aws-load-balancer.md

 sidebar_position: 1
 ---

-# How to add a Load Balancer and/or HTTPS to Cado
+# How to add a Load Balancer and/or HTTPS to / Forensic Acquisition and Investigation

 ## Adding a valid SSL Certificate
-The simplest option for adding a valid SSL certificate to Cado is to use a service such as [Cloudflare](https://www.cloudflare.com/).
-This will provide a valid SSL certificate for your domain and allow you to access Cado over valid HTTPS.
+The simplest option for adding a valid SSL certificate to / Forensic Acquisition and Investigation is to use a service such as [Cloudflare](https://www.cloudflare.com/).
+This will provide a valid SSL certificate for your domain and allow you to access / Forensic Acquisition and Investigation over valid HTTPS.

 Alternatively, you can use a load balancer in AWS to provide a valid SSL certificate.
 This is a more complex option but provides more control over the SSL certificate and can be used to add a Web Application Firewall.

 ## How to Add a Load Balancer in AWS
 An Application Load Balancer can be placed in front of the Cado web server in order to provide a valid HTTPS connection and add a Web Application Firewall.
 This can be configured via the pre-built Terraform or Cloudformation deployment scripts that include a Load Balancer.

-Please see the [AWS deployment overview](/cado/deploy/aws/cloudformation) for more information on how to deploy Cado with a Load Balancer, in a private subnet.
+Please see the [AWS deployment overview](/cado/deploy/aws/cloudformation) for more information on how to deploy / Forensic Acquisition and Investigation with a Load Balancer, in a private subnet.
 Connections between the Load Balancer and the Cado server will be over TLS.

 ![AWS Load Balancer 1](/img/aws-lb-1.png)